WHAT IS BIOSECURITY?

 Why does it matter?

 Biosecurity is about protecting our region against unwanted organisms.
 It matters to anyone who likes to harvest kaimoana from the sea, walk in native forest or eat New Zealand-grown produce.
-It affects us if we want to earn a living or operate a business.
-Our economy and lifestyle depend on the health of our land and sea.
+It essential to protecting our way of life and safegaurds our cherished recreational activities, such as hiking, fishing, and boating are at risk from invasive pests and diseases.

 One biosecurity breach could threaten an entire species of birds or trees.
 It could harm our environment, health, our livelihoods and our cultural identity, affecting us and future generations.
 It would hit our port, tourism, horticulture and farms – everyone from gardeners to chief executives.